Rahmenordnung/toy_storie_shop/README.md

 * Also it would be nice also to make maybe graphics more complicated with more variables connected.

+* The datatable is not as responsive as I would like because the total number of items is not refreshing after each sellection.
+I would like that to be improved in a future.

 ---
 ## <a name="Dataset"></a>Dataset